Information for your holiday to Antigua

 - There is a departure tax of US$28 or ECS$70 payable by tourists when leaving Antigua.

 English is the official language and is spoken by everyone on the island.
-Local dialects can occasionally be heard when venturing into the town centres.
+Local dialects can also be heard in the town centres.

 The Eastern Caribbean dollar (EC$) is the official local currency although in practice the US Dollar is also widely accepted, as are credit cards.

-When the sun gets high in the sky, Antigua gets very hot.
-Drinking plenty of water is essential, as is wearing a high factor sun cream.
+- Antigua gets very hot so drink plenty of water and wear a high factor sun cream.